donedonedone278/AnthroCharactersContinued/ReadMe.txt

 Support:
 This mod has been a community effort, but without Gaveliere it would not exist.
-He has continued to support his mod throughout the years it's been around and worked very hard getting it updated for patch 1.4 and quashing the old remaining bugs we've had lying about.
+He has continued to support his mod throughout the years it's been around and worked very hard getting it updated for each patch and quashing the old remaining bugs we've had lying about.

 If you would like to support the artist who created this work, a donation would be greatly appreciated.
 You can help fund this mod as well as his other projects at: https://ko-fi.com/gaveliere

 Credits: